 A beautiful palm-thatched restaurant and bar sit just meters back from the beachfront of Koh Jum’s most popular stretch of sand.
 It heralds the luxurious Koh Jum Lodge.

 The rooms are plush and clean, with four-poster beds draped in mosquito nets and walls clad in bamboo thatch.
 A lovely pool resides under the canopy of banyan trees and waxy palms close to the breakfast area.
-But it’s really the proximity of the coast that make it a doozy.
+But it’s really the proximity to the coast that makes it a doozy.

-You can fling open your door in the morning and be gazing at the waves lapping against the rock pools.
-Pure paradise.
+You can fling open your door in the morning and be gazing at the waves lapping against the rock pools—pure paradise.

 Have you visited Koh Jum?
 Have you fallen in love with this unknown corner of the Andaman Coast?
 If you’ve got anything to add, we’d sure love to hear your thoughts in the comments below.